-The Group's Risk Management Framework ('RMF'), comprising the governance, organisational structures, processes and methods, is used to define risk strategies and risk management measures.
-In addition, the RMF details the Group's approach to identify, assess, manage, monitor and report risks, as set out in the Group's respective policies and procedures.
+The Group's Risk Management Framework ('RMF') links and integrates all relevant activities, governance and processes of the Group to identify, assess, manage, monitor and report risks across the organisation.

 Risk management activities are structured according to the Group's Risk Categorisation which represents the material risks the organisation is exposed to.

-Beside credit, market and treasury risk, the Group has to handle non-financial risks, covering operational risk, compliance and legal risk, as well as strategic, business and reputational risk.
-For each material type of risk, the risk management process is tailored accordingly and limits are set to capture the respective risk exposure adequately.
+Beside credit, market and treasury risk, the Group is exposed to non-financial risks, covering operational risk, compliance and legal risk, as well as strategic, business and reputational risk.
+The Risk Categorisation allows for individual assignment of responsibilities to Risk Type Owners (RTO), who maintain the risk management framework of each material risk type by means and in accordance with the RMF.

-RISK TOI FRANCE FRAMEWORK
+RISK TOLERANCE FRAMEWORK

 Not all risks can be eliminated, fully controlled and mitigated at all times.
-However, the Group's Risk Tolerance Framework ('RTF') supports and ensures that risk-taking is in line with the strategic objectives, the capital and liquidity planning.
-The Group's risk tolerance is defined as the aggregate level and categories of risk that the Group is willing to accept or intends to avoid.
-It is established via a complementary set of qualitative statements and quantitative metrics.
-These statements concern the risk capacity and the risk tolerances, which are organised along the Group's key risks.
+However, the Group's Risk Tolerance Framework ('RTF') supports and ensures that risk-taking is in line with the strategic objectives and within the Group's overall risk capacity.
+The Group's risk tolerance is defined as the aggregate level of risk, subject to appropriate mitigating actions, that the Group is willing to accept across all relevant risk categories.
+It is formalised by a set of qualitative risk statements and quantitative risk metrics along the Group's key risk categories.

-Risk capacity describes the maximum level of risk the Group can assume given the Group's capabilities and resources taking account of capital, earnings and liquidity constraints (financial risk capacity) as well as licencing requirements and the firm's reputational standing (regulatory and reputational risk capacity).
-The latter comprises the entire suite of applicable regulation and all relevant legal constraints in all relevant jurisdictions, which may go beyond jurisdictions where the Group is actively engaged.
+The risk capacity describes the maximum level of risk the Group can assume given the Group's capabilities and resources taking account of capital, earnings and liquidity constraints (financial risk capacity), regulatory requirements and the firm's reputational standing (regulatory and reputational risk capacity).
+The latter reflects all relevant laws and regulations that affect the overall business operations and conduct of the Group.